pub trait ClientHandler:

 - Reverse pass —

 after_response.
 Each handler’safter_responseruns in reverse order, regardless of halt status.
-This mirrorstrillium::Handler::before_sendand lets handlers that observe the response (loggers, metrics, status checkers) record cache hits and short-circuited responses, not just transport-backed ones.
+This mirrorstrillium::Handler::before_sendand lets handlers that observe the response record cache hits and short-circuited responses, not just transport-backed ones.

 §Re-execution

-Handlers that need to re-issue a request (follow-redirects, retry, auth-refresh) construct a
+Handlers that need to re-issue a request (follow-redirects, retry, auth-refresh) build a fresh

 §Type erasure